This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Repeat the exercise over and over again until your puppy is consistently returning to you when you call his name.

-***Whenever you’re trying to get your puppy’s attention you have to be the most exciting thing in the world…more exciting then the birds, smells, other dogs, joggers…you get the picture…
+***Whenever you’re trying to get your puppy’s attention you have to be the most exciting thing in the world…more exciting than the birds, smells, other dogs, joggers…you get the picture…

 Try playing the Name Game with your puppy.
 Be consistent and patient.
 Stick to the rules outlined above and your puppy will soon be consistently coming to you when you say his name.